Published by Jeremy. Last Updated on November 16, 2023.

-In fact, over the course of our exploration of the city we've found seven incredible holiday activities to enjoy in the region, meaning you can enjoy something holiday-related every weekend from Light Up Night all the way until Christmas day.
+In fact, over the course of our exploration of the city we've found nine incredible holiday activities to enjoy in the region, meaning you can enjoy something holiday-related every weekend from Light Up Night all the way until Christmas day.

 1. Light Up Night's Fireworks

 Light Up Night marks the start of Christmas in Pittsburgh (and don't let any over-zealous store tell you otherwise).
 Always on the Friday before Thanksgiving, Light Up Night is a full-day event which features tree lightings, the start of the Christmas markets, live music from local and popular musicians, and culminates with not one, but three fireworks shows during the evening.

 While you may journey downtown for other Light Up Night festivities, what we care about here are the fireworks in Pittsburgh as they should not be missed.

 At 8:30 PM a fifteen-minute fireworks show is launched off of the river directly in front of the Point and at 9:38 PM the official Light Up Night fireworks show takes place on the Allegheny River, giving the North Shore river trail the best views!
 (Traditionally these fireworks have been launched from the river between the Clemente and Warhol Bridges, but shutdowns for bridge improvements may change this over the next few years.)

 For those who wish to catch all of the fireworks shows, be prepared to make a dash between the spots over the course of the evening!

 Light Up Night is the Saturday before Thanksgiving.
 This date was changed from the Friday before Thanksgiving.

 2. Downtown Pittsburgh's Christmas Displays